MDK-Packs/vscode-cmsis-solution-docs/docs/manage_settings.md

-# Manage Solution
+# Manage solutions

-In the **Manage Solution** view, you can select the target, projects, and build types that are included in the application image.
-You can also specify the debug adapter that you are using for target connectivity.
+In the **Manage Solution** view, you can select the [active target](#active-target), [projects and images](#projects-and-images), and the [debug adapter](#debug-adapter) that you are using for target connectivity.

 In the **CMSIS view**, click ![Cogwheel icon](./images/cogwheel-icon.png) to open the **Manage Solution** view:

 ![Manage Solution view](./images/manage-solution-view.png)

-## Context Set

-In the **Context Set** section, you can change the [active target](#active-target) type, and the [active projects](#active-projects) included in the build, as well as the build type of a project.

-### Active Target
+## Active Target

-Select a **Target Type** to specify the hardware used to build the solution for.
+In this section, select the **target type** that is used for build, run, and debug.
+The **target set** stores selected projects, images, and debug adapter configuration.

-To specify your target types by editing the YAML file directly, click **Edit targets, build-types and project references in csolution.yml**.
+To specify your target types by editing the YAML file directly, click **Edit csolution.yml**.

-### Active Projects
+## Projects and images

+In this section, select the projects, build types, and additional images that are included in the target set.

 Select the **project(s)** that are part of the solution.

-Select a **Build Type** for each project.
+Select a **build type** for each project.
 You can set different build types for different projects in your solution.

-Click **Edit cproject.yml** next to a project to open the `<project-name>.cproject.yml` file.
+Set the **load settings**:

+- *Image & Symbols* (default): debug adapter loads debug (DWARF) information and project output image.
+- *Symbols*: debug adapter loads only debug (DWARF) information.
+- *Image*: debug adapter loads only project output image.
+- *None*: debug adapter does not use the output, however the project is included in build.

+Add further **images** with specific **load settgings**.

+To specify your projects and images by editing the YAML file directly, click **Edit cproject.yml**.

 !!!
 Note
     The projects and build types that you can select are defined by contexts for a particular target.
 Some options